Yashar256/TweetInCord/callback.md

-# You're almost done!
+# You're _almost_ all set!
+Just do one more thing . . .
 Please do the login command one more time with the **full URL** of this webpage.
-For example, type in `;login https://yashar256.github.io/callback.html?oauth_token=kD9KDj23JDoiDurehiu8924JOewofifjiDurehiu8924JOe&oauth_verifier=rehiu8924JOewofifefjerifu8JIOefijfi93ji`
+For example, type in `;login https://yashar256.github.io/callback.html?oauth_token=kD9KDj23JDo24JOe&oauth_verifier=rehiu892fijfi93ji`

 After that, you should be good to go!